 Avontuur Wine Estate

 If you are on the hunt for speciality wine pairings then Avontuur has got you covered.
-Its monthly combos feature tantalising and scrumptious options like biltong, nougat and chocolate and wine pairings.
-Tastings take place in Avontuur’s gorgeous, newly renovated tasting room, which claims views of the farm’s paddocks, where some of South Africa’s champion race horses spend their days off the track.
+The wine estate has combos that feature tantalising vino accompaniments like biltong, nougat fudge and chocolate.
+Tastings take place in Avontuur’s gorgeous tasting room, which claims views of the farm’s paddocks – where some of South Africa’s champion racehorses spend their days off the track.

 R44 | Between Stellenbosch & Somerset West | Somerset West | +27(0)21 855 3450 | [email protected]